aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 follow; the [namespace README](../README.md) has the full quality checklist.
 For common tasks, it's worth checking the
 [AWS-maintained scripts](https://docs.aws.amazon.com/pcs/latest/userguide/cng-node-lifecycle-actions-vetted-scripts.html)
-first — these examples are here to learn from and adapt.
+first.
+These examples are here to learn from and adapt.

 ## The scripts

 The four scripts run from simplest to richest.
 Each one accepts `--help`, takes named-flag arguments, runs as `root`, and is safe to run more than once.

-### 1. `set-cluster-motd-v1.0.0.sh` — reading lifecycle context
+### 1. `set-cluster-motd-v1.0.0.sh`: reading lifecycle context

 Writes a `/etc/motd` banner describing the cluster and node.
 It's the simplest way to see the lifecycle context that the PCS agent injects into every script as